checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 ## Starting your first project

-First, make sure you sign up for a [free Checkly account](https://app.checklyhq.com/signup).

-Then, get started by installing the CLI using the following command which will guide you through the required steps to set up a fully working example.
+Get started by installing the CLI using the following command which will guide you through the required steps to set up a fully working example.

 ```bash
 npm create @checkly/cli
 ```

-Now, login to your Checkly account.
+Now, login to your Checkly account or sign up for a new account right from the terminal.

 ```bash
 npx checkly login